-It's no secret that we as a staff love talking the films of the festival to anyone, anytime, almost any place.
-But it just so happens now is the time we get talk about them non-stop with everyone else and we're taking full advantage.
-So, what are the Staff Picks of the 2017 AJFF?
+We as a staff love talking about the films of the festival to anyone, anytime, almost any place.
+Now is the time we get talk about them non-stop with everyone else and we're taking full advantage.
+So, what are the Staff Picks of the 2018 AJFF?